Why Ireland for SPVs

-There are more than 2,300 SPVs in Ireland with 725+ billion in assets, representing 26% of the European market.
+There are more than 3,000 SPVs in Ireland with over €1 trillion in assets, representing over a quarter of the European market by assets.

-For 30 years Ireland has been developing the infrastructure and expertise that offers a well-established environment for the global structured finance industry in Ireland.
+For over 30 years Ireland has been developing the infrastructure and expertise that offers a well-established environment for the global structured finance industry in Ireland.

-A well-developed infrastructure – With a network of specialist service providers, such as directors, advisers, listing agents and trustees, the industry in Ireland supports and services the widest range of structured finance deals.
-There are 2,600+ people involved in the structuring and servicing of SPVs and debt securities in Ireland.
+- A well-developed infrastructure – With a network of specialist service providers, such as directors, advisers, listing agents and trustees, the industry in Ireland supports and services the widest range of structured finance deals.
+There are 3,900+ people involved in the structuring and servicing of SPVs and debt securities in Ireland.

-A highly regarded and trusted legal and regulatory regime – Ireland is an international jurisdiction that is a member of the EU and of the OECD.
+- A highly regarded and trusted legal and regulatory regime – Ireland is an international jurisdiction that is a member of the EU and of the OECD.
 SPVs are established as companies in Ireland, and are subject to Irish laws, regulations and tax, which provide security, certainty and protection for investors.

-A European ‘passport’ – Once approved by the Central Bank of Ireland, securities issued by an Irish SPV can be accepted throughout the EU for public offers and/or admission to trading on regulated markets.
+- A European ‘passport’ – Once approved by the Central Bank of Ireland, securities issued by an Irish SPV can be accepted throughout the EU for public offers and/or admission to trading on regulated markets.

-A Common Law Jurisdiction – Ireland, like the US and the UK, is a common-law jurisdiction.
+- A Common Law Jurisdiction – Ireland, like the US and the UK, is a common-law jurisdiction.

-Innovation and defining best practice – Ireland continues to lead the sector in determining and defining best industry practice.
+- Innovation and defining best practice – Ireland continues to lead the sector in determining and defining best industry practice.